felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 is simply parameterizing components.
 The simplest form of dependency injection is just passing the dependencies as arguments to functions.

+In this article we'll explore how to do this on the language level in Haskell;
+as opposed to relying on meta-programming and reflection like the frameworks mentioned above.

 ## Parameterizing Functions
 Let's zoom in on the `createNewUser` function from above.
 The function takes the body of the HTTP request and produces something that can be turned into an